ffich/Ganimede/README.md

 # Ganiemede
-Public Repo for Ganimede board family.
+Public Repository for Ganimede board family.

 # Repo Description
 This repo contains some getting started material and some example for using Ganimede.E12 with Python, C/C++ and Javascript.